Goob Weyn

 Goob Weyn (Somali: Goobweyn) is a village in the southern Lower Juba region of Somalia, where Juba river meets the indian ocean.

 Geography

 Goobweyn is situated on the banks of the Jubba River, and is only 3 meters above sea level.
-The village is primarily settled by the Bimaal clan and is situated next to Kismayo National Park, and only 15 kilometers outside of Kismayo.
+The village is primarily settled by the sheekhaal clan and is situated next to Kismayo National Park, and only 15 kilometers outside of Kismayo.

 Exports and livelihood

 A primarily agricultural based town on the Jubba Basin, residents of Goobweyn primarily depend on agricultural exports to the nearby city of Kismayo, like tomatoes, onions, and coconuts.